parrot-stream/docker-postgres/README.md

     docker-compose -p docker up

-Setting the project name to *docker* with the **-p** option is useful to share the named data volumes created with the containers created with other docker-compose.yml configurations of my serie (for example the one of the [*Apache Hive Docker image*](https://hub.docker.com/r/mcapitanio/hive/) or [Apache Hue Docker image](https://hub.docker.com/r/mcapitanio/hue/).
+Setting the project name to *docker* with the **-p** option is useful to share the named data volumes created with the containers coming from other docker-compose.yml configurations of mine (for example the one of the [*Apache Hive Docker image*](https://hub.docker.com/r/mcapitanio/hive/) or [Apache Hue Docker image](https://hub.docker.com/r/mcapitanio/hue/).

 The PostgreSQL port on the host is remapped to **15432**.